 The journey covers seven main stages, with each one providing different opportunities for business-critical feedback:

 Stage One: Attraction

 Competition for talent is fierce.
 And employees are increasingly demanding about where they choose to work.
 At the very start of the employee life cycle, attracting the right talent is critical.
 You need to develop a strong employer brand that reinforces your vision, mission, and values.
+Attract with visuals, like to logo design and the content.
 Ensure you are viewed as a great place to work.
 Listening and acting on feedback is a cornerstone to this.
 Manage your online reputation actively and consistently, through social media and sites like Glassdoor.

 Stage Two: Application